Find Affordable College Courses

 Chicago, IL

-DePaul University ranked #6 on this year’s Best Public Policy Schools in Illinois list.
-DePaul is a very large private not-for-profit school located in the large city of Chicago.
+DePaul University came in at #6 in this year’s edition of the Best Public Policy Schools in Illinois ranking.
+DePaul is a fairly large private not-for-profit school located in the large city of Chicago.

 The average amount in student loans that public policy majors at DePaul take out is $27,000.